-That is what I have for you today – a cute little Retro Christmas half apron that would be fun to wear during all your Christmas Cookie baking – or to give as a hostess gift at a party.
+This cute little half apron would not only be fun to wear during all your Christmas Cookie baking it would make an amazing hostess gift at a party

 Here’s what you’ll need to make your own: